BetMGM NC promo code GOALNEWS: Bet $5, get $150 bonus | Goal.com US

 How to claim the BetMGM promo code

-It’s quick and easy to take advantage of your BetMGM North Carolina bonus code GOALNEWS.
+It’s quick and easy to take advantage of the BetMGM North Carolina promo code GOALNEWS and claim your bonus bets.

-- Click here to go to the BetMGM Sportsbook and use promo code GOALNEWS when opening a new account
+- Click here to go to the BetMGM Sportsbook, and use the code GOALNEWS when opening a new account

-- Have $150 in bonus bets credited to your account, plus any winnings from your qualifying bet.
+- The $150 in bonus bets will be credited to your account, plus any winnings from the qualifying bet.

 What can you use your BetMGM bonus on today?

-There is also a huge game in the NHL’s Pacific Division, with the Golden Knights taking on the Canucks.
+In the NBA tonight, Giannis Antetokounmpo and the Bucks host the Celtics as the top two teams in the East collide.

-The Canucks have already clinched postseason hockey, but the Golden Knights need to win to either leapfrog the LA Kings into a playoff place or keep up in the wild card battle.
+The Bucks are -1 point favorites, and -112 on the moneyline, in what will be a close game.
+The Celtics are hardly outsiders at -104, though, and the Bucks know that they need to snap a four game losing streak to avoid slipping down the standings.

-Head over to BetMGM today to unlock $150 in bonus bets using promo code GOALNEWS to use on all this great sports action, including the March Madness championship game, and more.
+Click here to go to BetMGM and use promo code GOALNEWS when creating an account to get $150 in bonus bets to use on all of this top sports action.

 More info on BetMGM’s NC bonus